Maine fall color. Photo by Tom Snell

 All of human culture has been built around that first stable state.
-The jump to the second very different post, combined with our huge population with its negative impact on Mother Nature, will be catastrophic if we don’t get smart and act very soon.
+The jump to the second very different post, combined with our rapidly growing population with its negative impact on Mother Nature, will be catastrophic if we don’t get smart and act very soon.

 What we’ve seen so far – reports of more powerful storms, intense heat waves and drought, melting glaciers and burning forests – are only the weakest beginnings of what is almost certain to come.
 Failure to take immediate action to adequately address the human-induced causes of climate change will be a fatal mistake.
 The resulting disruptions will most likely include intense struggles for water and natural resources, mass human migrations, global famine, wars, and cultural and ecological collapse.
 Even the super wealthy will not be able to buy their way to a safe haven.

-So far, however, the world’s response to these issues has been miniscule.
+So far, however, the world’s response to these issues has been minuscule.
 It’s as though we’re behaving like three little kids.
 The first is using nothing but a cap gun to hold off a well-equipped army (climate change) that is just over the horizon and marching rapidly toward him.
 The second has a blindfold on and says “What army?
 I can’t see it so it can’t possibly exist!”
 And the third is so terrified he just runs away and hides, refusing to look at the issue at all.
 Meanwhile our advanced scouts, the climate scientists, have very fuzzy binoculars for viewing any details about the dangers that lie ahead and nothing about our reactions to those dangers.